srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

     0 advertised IP Prefix routes
     ---------------------------------------------------------------------------------------------------------------------------------------------------    --
     ```
-RT1, RT3 and RT4 routes are triggered by the configuration (ES and MAC-VRF) while RT2 (MAC-IP Advertisements) routes only appear when a MAC is learnt or statically configured.
+RT1, RT3 and RT4 routes are triggered by configuration (ES and MAC-VRF), while RT2 routes (MAC-IP) only appear when a MAC is learned or statically configured.

-Among those, RT4 is known as ES routes which imported by ES peers for DF election and local biasing (split-horizon).
-It is only advertised/received by leaf1 and leaf2 here.
+Among these, RT4 is known as ES routes imported by ES peers for DF election and local biasing (split-horizon).
+It is advertised/received here only by leaf1 and leaf2.

-RT1 advertises ESIs as well, basically for two reasons(that's why two entries per ESI);
+RT1 also advertises ESIs, mainly for two reasons (hence two entries per ESI);
-+ Aliasing to provide load-balancing (0)
++ Aliasing for load balancing (0)
 + Mass withdrawal for fast convergence (4294967295)

-Let's see what leaf2 and leaf3 gets in their BGP EVPN route table:
+Let's see what leaf2 and leaf3 get in their BGP EVPN route table:

 === "leaf2"
     ```